-One of the most used elements, if not the one we show the most to the user when programming, are text strings, commonly called phrases.
-Therefore, in this video we are going to see how to work with them.
+One of the most commonly used elements, if not the most frequently exposed to the user when we program, are text strings, commonly called sentences.
+Therefore, in this video, we will see how to work with them.

 1 - The char type

-The first thing we will look at is the character type, called char
+The first thing we will see is the character type, called char

 It has several characteristics:

-- They are predefined data of type char and take up 1 byte in memory.
+- They are predefined char type data and take up 1 byte in memory.

-- To indicate a character we must wrap it in single quotes.
+- To indicate a character, we must enclose it in single quotes.
 If we use two, it will be considered a string.

 char caracter = 'k';

-That's how you define a character, but under normal circumstances they're rarely used.
+That is how you define a character, but under normal circumstances, they are hardly ever used.
 What we do use is the string type.

 2 - The string type

-What we use a lot are text strings, which are several char elements one after the other, forming phrases.
-This is called type string
+What we use a lot are text strings, that is, several char elements in a row, forming sentences.
+This is called the string

 There are several ways to create a string.
-The first is direct and the simplest:
+The first is direct assignment and is the simplest:

 string test = "NetMentor";

 - The second is using a char array.
-We'll see what arrays are in the next post.
+We will see what arrays are in the next post.

 var nombreConcatenado = name1 + name2

-- Finally, we can use string interpolation, which we can see in more detail in another video, but for now, we'll just note that it allows us to put variables inside as long as we enclose them in curly braces.
+- Finally, we can use string interpolation, which we will see in more detail in another video.
+For now, we can say that it allows us to have variables inside as long as we enclose them in curly braces.

 var stringConVariables = $"el nombre es {variable}.";